What to Measure and How to Track the Most Important Sales Metrics

 Manager's level of trust in the team

-Can you see that it's less stressful for all parties to align expectations of the relevant deliverables rather than charging excess operational activities?
+Can you see that it's less stressful for all parties to align expectations of the relevant deliverables rather than charging for excess operational activities?

 I particularly like to maintain a healthy relationship with the teams I manage.
 I also believe that this humanized relationship helps to improve internal results and culture.